 Awareness of what constitutes a healthy diet is present in most adults, though not many translate this knowledge into definitive action to consume a balanced diet.
 A balanced diet for adults includes a reasonable amount of complex carbohydrates with a high fiber content to provide the energy required for all day to day activities.
 The soluble and insoluble fiber facilitate in the digestion of food and easy elimination of body wastes.
 Adults’ dietary needs include some amount of protein too, to maintain muscle mass and ensure proper blood circulation.
 Small amounts of low fat dairy products and lots of fresh fruits and vegetables are included in every meal so that the body gets all the fats, vitamins and minerals that it needs from them.
-Drinking adequate fluids in the form of water, juices, or soups is essential to keep the body well hydrated and the skin supple.

 Healthy food for adults is not difficult or laborious to prepare once you know the kinds of foods to choose and combine to achieve the nutrition goals set.
 Planning and preparing a healthy diet for adults who are also physically active is the best way to reduce the risk of diet-related diseases such as diabetes and cardiovascular diseases.
 Food for adults should be matched to the kind of activities they perform through the day and their daily caloric requirements.
 For someone with a sedentary job who does not practice any vigorous sports, a low fat low carbohydrate diet may be more suitable.
 A proper diet for adults who are actively into sports like tennis or basketball should include plenty of whole grains, dairy products, seafood, and fruits and vegetables to give them the carbohydrates, proteins and vitamins they need for their intense physical activities.
 Fresh fruit and vegetable juices help to replace lost electrolytes and replenish their energy.